 Back in the year 2013, I explored the robustness of the trading parameters used by the 2-period RSI trading model.
 That article can be found here.
 Within that article a slightly modified version of the original trading rules was proposed.
 In short, they doubled the value of the RSI threshold value (from 5 to 10) and doubled the look-back period for the simple moving average exit rule (from 5 to 10).
 Finally, a stop value of $2,000 was added.
 I picked this value because it represents our risk value when scaling the number of shares to trade.
 Notice we are only risking 2% of our $100,000 account on each trade.
 Here is a summary of the rule changes.

 Below is a table showing the difference between the original Connors’ rules and the modified Connors’ rules.

 Our increase in net profit comes at the cost of more trades which is due to the fact of lowering the stand on what we consider a viable pullback.
-By increasing the RSI threshold from 5 to 10 more setups qualify as a valid entry, thus we take more trades.
+By increasing the RSI threshold from 5 to 10 more setups qualify as a valid entry, we take more trades.
 But we also increased our look-back period for our exit calculation.
 Thus, we should be holding some of the trades a little longer in an attempt to make more profit.
 The stop value does hurt the performance of our model.
-For example, removing the stop value will result in $157,000 in profit with a profit factor of 2.7.
+For example, removing the stop value will result in $178,000 in profit with a profit factor of 2.92.
 However, we’re going to keep the stop in place because trading without a stop is something most people will not be doing!
 It will also help protect us from massive losing trades as seen in 2011.
-These new rules result in making new equity highs unlike the original rules which is recovering from a large loss in 2011.

 Jeff is the founder of System Trader Success – a website and mission to empowering the retail trader with the proper knowledge and tools to become a profitable trader the world of quantitative/automated trading.